hermensbas/cmangos-issues-wiki/waypoint_path.md

 Back to [world database](https://github.com/cmangos/issues/wiki/mangosdb_struct) list of tables

-## The `creature_movement` table
+## The `waypoint_path` table
 ***
-This table holds information on each unique creature (guid) waypoint.
+This table holds information on waypoints for a given PathId.
 In essence, a waypoint just defines a path that the creature will follow by going from point to point.
 More specifically, once the creature arrives at a point, it can do different things like cast a spell, do an emote, etc. Usually this table is filled through the .wp command (and its various subcommands) in the world.

 Please note that for a creature to use waypoints, its MovementType must be 2.